Barefoot Sandals That Look Like Birkenstocks (But Feel Even Better)

 Shapen Nomad

-Use BOSENOGICE5 for 5% off
+Use BOSENOGICE5 for 5% discount

 A sleek, minimalist barefoot take on the Gizeh style made from soft leather with clean lines and subtle branding.
 While the material feels nice, some color options have a slightly plastic-like appearance, which takes away from the otherwise elegant look.